-We are delighted to share that today we witnessed the ‘hatching’ of four chicks in our Academy incubator.
+We are delighted to share with you the ‘hatching’ of chicks in our Academy incubator.

 “The whole point of schools is that children come first and everything we do must reflect this single goal.”Sir Michael Wilkins - Academy Principal and Chief Executive

 Outwood Academy Adwick celebration Easter cakes from our GCSE food technology students remind us that we break up for the Easter holidays on Friday 11th April at 2.30pm.
 We hope our students have a well earned break and return to us refreshed and ready for the examination countdown which begins again at 8.25am on Monday 28th April 2014.
 Happy Easter 🐥